feross/cs253.stanford.edu/src/pages/index.md

 To submit anonymous feedback to us at any point during the quarter, you may use [this form](https://forms.gle/WqKuxA2m7oycRuTt7).

-## Prerequisites

-CS 142, or an equivalent amount of web development experience, is a prerequisite.
-You should also be curious about web security and excited to learn clever attacks, defenses, and techniques for writing secure code.

-An introductory security course, such as CS 155, is not a formal prerequisite.
-The material in this course is focused specifically on the web, while CS 155 covers security more broadly.

 ## Course Staff

 ### Instructor